Patient-centered Care for Genitourinary Cancers

 Joint Accreditation Statement

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine, Elsevier Office of Continuing Medical Education, the Potomac Center for Medical Education, and Rockpointe Oncology.
-Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Postgraduate Institute for Medicine is jointly accredited by the Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Continuing Nursing Education